This guide shows you how to get started developing the XLA project.

 To build XLA, you must have Bazel installed.
 The recommended way to install Bazel is using Bazelisk, which automatically downloads the correct Bazel version for XLA.
 If Bazelisk is unavailable, you can install Bazel manually.

-To get the TensorFlow Docker image for both CPU and GPU building, run the following command:
+To set up a Docker container for building XLA with support for both CPU and GPU, run the following command:

 Build